-We have the perceptual tendency to group together the auditory and visual events that are close or near one another; they are perceived as a coherent object.
-In the figures below, we see that on the left, there appears to be three horizontal rows, versus three columns on the right.
+We have the perceptual tendency to group together the auditory and visual events that are close or near oneanother; they are perceived as a coherent object.
+In the figures below, we see that on the left, there appears to be three horizontal rows, patterns or parts.
+Humans have a capability to continue contours whenever the elements of the pattern establish an implied direction.